xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 <iframe src="https://paulxu.me/images/2025-08-25/downsampled_streams_spectrum.html" width="850" height="650" frameborder="0"></iframe>

 With each stream alone, it is indeed impossible to recover the four narrow-band signals, as expected from the Nyquist sampling criterion.
 However, the advantage of a polyphase channelizer is that by cleverly combining the four parallel streams (after some processing), it becomes possible to cancel out the unwanted signal components while preserving the one of interest.
-Let us see how this is possible, by looking at the frequency response of the filter.
+Let us see how this is done, by looking at the frequency response of the filter.

 <h4> Polyphase Components of the Filter</h4>
-The filter we wish to apply to the input signal (h) has the following frequency response:
+The filter we wish to apply to the input signal has the following frequency response:
 <iframe src="https://paulxu.me/images/2025-08-25/ideal_lpf_spectrum.html" width="850" height="500" frameborder="0"></iframe>

 From the block diagram of the polyphase channelizer, we see that, just like the input signal, the filter itself is decomposed into 4 staggered, down-sampled sub-filters.
-These are called the polyphase components of the original filter h0.
+These are called the polyphase components of the original filter h.

 <iframe src="https://paulxu.me/images/2025-08-25/downsampled_filter_spectrum.html" width="850" height="650" frameborder="0"></iframe>

 <h4> Polyphase Filter Bank </h4>
-The following plot is slightly busy, but you can disable individual traces by clicking on the legend.
+The following plot is slightly busy, but you can enable/disable individual traces by clicking on the legend.

 The first set of traces corresponds to the inputs to the polyphase filter bank.
 More specifically, each plot shows the contribution of a single channel (ch0, ch1, ch2, and ch3) to the four polyphase filters (h0, h1, h2, and h3).
 Recall from the block diagram that each filter receives contributions from all four channels, but with different delays.